 Because of everyday life like I said earlier, you will lose regular contact with some people and other times you will lose complete contact with others and you might find yourself missing their friendship and company.
 I know the thought process of worrying about reaching out to old friends ” I don’t want to say anything, it might seem really random”. “what if I send the message and they have a WTF? reaction”.
 Let go of the fear and just do it, they may surprise you by being more willing to catch up than you expected and if they are not receptive that’s a chapter in your life that you can close without having to wonder what if

 You’ll Have to ask the tough Questions

-Let’s face it your twenties are a time of confusion, and anxiety mixed in with excitement and fun things but in the midst of this, you’ll have to take stock of the people in your life.
+Let’s face it your twenties are a time of confusion, and anxiety mixed in with excitement, and learning about yourself but in the midst of this, you’ll have to take stock of the people in your life.
 Are the people you surround yourself with negative? do they uplift you and encourage you?
 At the same time are you there for them when they need you?
 You need to ask yourself these questions and be honest with yourself because sometimes we might not be as good of a friend as we think we are and the person we are struggling to hold on to might be doing more harm than good.